 In 2017 she was Scholar-in-Residence at the Center for the Study of Southern Culture, University of Mississippi for The Radical South: Southern Activism, Past and Present.

-She has supervised 34 PhD students to successful completion and welcomes applications from prospective candidates who would like to work with her (please see Research Areas).
+She has supervised 35 PhD students to successful completion and welcomes applications from prospective candidates who would like to work with her (please see Research Areas and enquire by email).

 Professor Nahem Yousaf (NTU) and Professor Monteith co-edit the Manchester University Press series Contemporary American and Canadian Writers which publishes the work of established and emerging scholars to reflect the breadth and diversity of contemporary North American writing.

 Publications in this series include David Brauner, Philip Roth (2007); Mark Brown, Paul Auster (2007); Andrew Tate, Douglas Coupland (2008); Sinead Moynihan, Passing into the Present: Contemporary American Fiction of Racial and Gender Passing (2009); David Stirrup, Louise Erdrich (2010); Joe Bray and Alison Gibbons eds.
 Mark Z. Danielewski (2011); James Peacock, Jonathan Lethem (2011); Andrew Taylor and Simon Malpas, Thomas Pynchon (2013); Maria Holmgren Troy, Elizabeth Kella, Helena Wahlström, Making Home: Orphanhood, Kinship, and Cultural Memory in Contemporary American Novels (2014); Cindy Hamilton, Sarah Paretsky (2015), Rachel Sykes, The Quiet American Novel (2018), Zalfa Feghali, Crossing Borders and Queering Citizenship: Civic Reading Practice and Contemporary American and Canadian Literature (2019).
 Please address emails about proposals for new titles to both editors.